TUdby/RSA-Educational/README.md

  <img src="imgs/8.
 ChineseRemainderTheorem/GeneralAnswer.png">
 </p>

-Notice that that we can only find r and is if a and b are coprime, otherwise the inverses don’t exist.
-This is the general conclusion of CRT, that x exists if the modulo numbers are coprime and can be constructed according to the formula above.
+Remember from the extended euclidean algorithm that that we can only find these inverses (r and s) if a and b are coprime, otherwise the inverses don’t exist.
+This is the general conclusion of CRT, that x exists if the modulo numbers are coprime and can be constructed through to the formula above.

-Let’s now build up to why CRT can help us in RSA.
+We need a few more results before we rejoin RSA.
 First lets say we have the inverses of our primes (found using the extended Euclidean):

 <p align="center">
  <img src="imgs/8.
 ChineseRemainderTheorem/PrimeInverses.png">
 </p>

-Now let’s say we have a number k mod n.
-Remember that n is the semiprime made of multiplying p and q together.
-We can break k into mod p and mod q and reassemble it using r and s.
+Let’s say we have a number k mod n (remember that n is the semiprime made of multiplying p and q together).
+See below how we can break k into mod p and mod q and reassemble it using r and s?

 <p align="center">
  <img src="imgs/8.
 ChineseRemainderTheorem/BreakAndBuildProcess.png">
 </p>

-Now let me define two functions.
+Inspired by this, let us define two functions.
 First is delta, it takes a number mod n and breaks it into an ordered pair.

 <p align="center">
  <img src="imgs/8.
 ChineseRemainderTheorem/Delta.png">
 </p>

-Notice how delta does the ‘break apart’ process from CRT?
+Notice how delta does the ‘break apart’ process we just saw?
 Now define delta inverse.
 It takes in the ordered pair and puts out a number mod n.

 <p align="center">
  <img src="imgs/8.
 ChineseRemainderTheorem/DeltaInverse.png">
 </p>

-This function clearly does the ‘stitching together’ process that we found in CRT.
-See how delta inverse undoes delta?
+This function clearly does the ‘stitching together’ part.
+See how delta inverse undoes delta (which is obviously why I referred to it as the inverse)?

 <p align="center">
  <img src="imgs/8.
 ChineseRemainderTheorem/DeltaAndInverseIdentity.png">
 </p>

-Now for some more symbols.
+Here let's introduce some more symbols.
 The symbol on the left means “the set of integers mod n”, the symbol on the right means “the set of ordered pairs containing an integer mod p and an integer mod q”.

 <p align="center">
  <img src="imgs/8.
 ChineseRemainderTheorem/Integers.png">
 </p>

+Looking at the delta function, you could say that it 'maps' from an element of that set symbolized on the left onto an element of the set of ordered pairs on the right.
-n this context, an arrow from one set to another means that the set is “mapped” to the set it points to.
-In other words, its elements are mapped to the elements of the other set.
-If a function is put above the arrow, it shows that the function is what is defining the mapping (there’s another way of notating this that is more common, but this way is more convenient for us for reasons that will make sense in a second).
-Using this notation, see that delta ‘maps’ from the set of integers mod n to the set of ordered pairs, and delta inverse maps in the opposite direction.
+We symbolize this in the image below.
+An arrow from one set to another means that the set is mapped to the set it points to.
+By putting a function above the arrow, we are saying that the function is the one defining the mapping.
+Using this notation, we can write that that delta maps from the set of integers mod n to the set of ordered pairs,
+and delta inverse maps in the opposite direction.

 <p align="center">
  <img src="imgs/8.
 ChineseRemainderTheorem/DeltasMapping.png">